nickjj/build-a-saas-app-with-flask/README.md

 ---

-There's over 150 video lectures, 9.5 hours of content, coding exercises and an e-book that's included.
+There's over 170 video lessons, 12.5 hours of content, coding exercises and an e-book that's included.

-Also as a bonus, there's an additional 3 hours of content that covers building a separate RESTful API driven application that uses web sockets.
+Also as a bonus, there's an additional 18 video lessons and 3 hours of content that covers building a separate RESTful API driven application that uses web sockets.

 **Everything you'd want to know about the course can be found here:**
 [https://buildasaasappwithflask.com](https://buildasaasappwithflask.com/?utm_source=github&utm_medium=bsawf&utm_campaign=readme-bottom)